nicodoggie/node-kiwi-tcms-api/README.md

 # Node.js Kiwi TCMS API Wrapper

+THIS WAS VIBE-CODED!
+I just needed something fast.
+USE AT YOUR OWN RISK!

 A comprehensive Node.js/TypeScript wrapper for the [Kiwi TCMS](https://kiwitcms.org/) XML-RPC API.
 This library provides a modern, type-safe interface for interacting with Kiwi TCMS test management system.